ilich/MvcReportViewer/README.md

 *htmlAttributes* - An object that contains the HTML attributes to set for the element.

-**@Html.MvcReportViewer(string reportPath, string reportServerUrl = null, string username = null, string password = null, object reportParameters = null, bool? showParameterPrompts = null, object htmlAttributes = null, FormMethod method = FormMethod.Get)**
+**@Html.MvcReportViewer(string reportPath, string reportServerUrl = null, string username = null, string password = null, object reportParameters = null, ControlSettings controlSettings = null, object htmlAttributes = null, FormMethod method = FormMethod.Get)**

 *reportPath* - The path to the report on the server.